fliphess/miicam/docs/content/development/Test-Framework.md

 # Test Framework

-In the [MiiCamTest](https://github.com/miicam/MiiCamTest) repo you can find 2 testsuites that are used to determine if the current version is master is ready for release.
+In the test directory you can find 2 testsuites that are used to determine if the current version is master is ready for release.

 There are 2 testsuites:

 - An HTTP testsuite that needs to run off-camera
-- A bats unittest suite for testing the inner workings of the camera.
+- A bats unittest suite for testing the inner workings of the camera. (work in progress)

 ## HTTP Testsuite